quorumcontrol/tupelo-docs/tutorials/notebook.md

 ```

 The _community_ the SDK is connecting to by default in this sample is the Tupelo TestNet.
-It underlying code creates a p2p node and establishes the connections it needs to submit
+The underlying code creates a p2p node and establishes the connections it needs to submit
 transactions and get back confirmations when the transaction is finalized.
+The Tupelo
+network is fast so the user can wait the few hundred milliseconds required.

 ### Generate Keys

-Next, we will generate a new public/private keypair for the 'user' of our wasm app in
+We will generate a new public/private keypair for the 'user' of our wasm app in
 the `createNotebook()` function.

 In file `notebook/index.js`: